ossia/ossia-docs/source/index.html.md

 ```

-Each node can only have a single address.
+Each node can only have a single parameter.
-Addresses can have the following types:
+parameteres can have the following types:

 * Integer: 32-bit int.
 * Floating-point: 32-bit float.